jonesrussell/gocrawl/README.md

 2. **Install dependencies:**

-   Make sure you have Go installed.
+   Make sure you have Go and Elasticsearch installed.
 Then, run:

    ```bash
    go mod tidy